dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Government is an association of men who do violence to the rest of us.
+  There are two ways to think about what money buys.
+There's the standard of living, which can be measured in dollars, and there's the quality of your life, which can't be measured at all.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1109 days)
+## 🌟 Experiences (1110 days)

 ### 🧮 Programming languages